Foundation for Appraisal Education

-The ISA Education Foundation, Inc. was founded in 2002, as a separate corporate entity from its parent organization, The International Society of Appraisers (ISA).
-The sole purpose of this corporation was to raise funds for scholarships to aid those seeking to improve their knowledge in the field of personal property appraising.
+The ISA Education Foundation, Inc. was founded in 2002, as a separate corporate entity from its parent organization, The International Society of Appraisers.
+The sole purpose of the Corporation was to raise funds for scholarships to aid those seeking to improve their knowledge in the field of personal property appraising.
 Gloria Moroni, Rick Cassagrande, Anne Blumer, CD Gallimore, and Nancy Bangiola were the first Board of Directors of the Corporation.

 In the summer of 2008, the name was changed to the Foundation for Appraisal Education.
 The Foundation for Appraisal Education is not affiliated with the Appraisal Foundation, which is the Congressionally authorized non-profit organization dedicated to promoting professionalism in appraising through the establishment of appraisal standards and appraiser qualifications.

 The Corporation began awarding scholarships in 2004 and currently presents scholarship awards of $1,000.00 each to one new and one experienced appraiser, and $1,000.00 to one selected candidate for the The Rago Auctions Scholarship in 20th C. Design.
 Grants for group educational opportunities, such as underwriting educational speakers for ISA's annual conference, are also awarded.